Cell Ranger ATAC2.1 (latest), printed on 01/30/2023

 Below is the summary of dimensionality reduction techniques and associated clustering and visualization approaches provided in the pipeline.

-As peaks are regions enriched for open chromatin, and thus potential regulatory function, observing the location of peaks with respect to genes can be insightful.
-We use bedtools closest -D=a to associate each peak with genes based on closest transcription start sites (packaged within the reference) such that the peak is within 1000 bases upstream or 100 bases downstream of the TSS.
-This association is adopted by our companion visualization software (Loupe Cell Browser) and used to construct and visualize derived features such as promoter-sums that pool together counts from peaks associated with a gene.
-Peaks are enriched for transcription factor (TF) binding sites and the presence of certain motifs can be indicative of transcription factor activity.
-To identify these binding sites, we first calculate the GC% distribution of peaks and then bin the peaks into equal quantile ranges in the GC content distribution.
-We use the MOODS Python library packaged inside Cell Ranger ATAC to scan each peak for matches to motif position-weight-matrices (PWMs) for transcription factors from the JASPAR database built directly into the reference package.
-We set a p-value threshold of 1E-7 and background nucleotide frequencies to be the observed nucleotide frequencies within the peak regions in each GC bucket.
+As peaks are regions enriched for open chromatin, and thus have potential for regulatory function, observing the location of peaks with respect to genes can be insightful.
+Cell Ranger ATAC uses bedtools closest -D=b to associate each peak with genes based on closest transcription start sites (packaged within the reference) such that the peak is within 1000 bases upstream or 100 bases downstream of the TSS.
+Additionally, Cell Ranger ATAC also associates genes to putative distal peaks that are much further from the TSS, and are less than 100kb upstream or downstream from the ends of the transcript.
+This association is adopted by our companion visualization software (Loupe Browser) and used to construct and visualize derived features such as promoter-sums that pool together counts from peaks associated with a gene.
+Peaks are enriched for transcription factor (TF) binding motifs and the presence of certain motifs can be indicative of transcription factor activity.
+To identify these motifs, Cell Ranger ATAC first calculates the GC% distribution of peaks and then bin the peaks into equal quantile ranges in the GC content distribution.
+Cell Ranger ATAC uses the MOODS Python library packaged inside Cell Ranger ATAC to scan each peak for matches to motif position-weight-matrices (PWMs) for transcription factors from the JASPAR database built directly into the reference package.
+Cell Ranger ATAC sets a p-value threshold of 1E-7 and background nucleotide frequencies to be the observed nucleotide frequencies within the peak regions in each GC bucket.
 The list of motif-peak matches is unified across these buckets, thus avoiding GC bias in scanning.

-As transcription factors (TF) bind at specific motifs, we perform enrichment analysis for these motifs in the peaks.
-We construct an integer count for each TF for each cell barcode in the following manner: we consider all peaks matched to a given TF, as discovered in the TF binding site detection.
-Then for every barcode, we pool together the cut-site counts across these matched peaks in the filtered peak-barcode matrix.
+As transcription factors (TF) tend to bind at sites containing their cognate motifs, grouping of accessibility measurements at peaks with common motifs produces a useful enrichment analysis of TFs across single cells.
+Cell Ranger ATAC constructs an integer count for each TF for each cell barcode in the following manner: we consider all peaks matched to a given TF, as discovered in the TF motif detection.
+Then for every barcode, Cell Ranger ATAC pools together the cut-site counts across these matched peaks in the filtered peak-barcode matrix.
 This calculates the total cut-sites in a cell barcode for peaks that share the TF motif.
 We calculate the proportion of cut-sites for a TF within a barcode out of the total cut-sites for that barcode, which normalizes it to depth.
-We detect enrichment for a TF by z-scoring the distribution over barcodes of these proportion values for given TF.
-To make it robust to outliers, we use the modified z-score calculated using the median and the scaled median absolute deviation from the median (MAD), instead of the mean and standard deviation.
-These z-scored values are visible when you load a dataset in Loupe and accompanies the differential analysis built into Loupe Cell Browser.
+Cell Ranger ATAC detects enrichment for a TF by z-scoring the distribution over barcodes of these proportion values for given TF.
+To make it robust to outliers, Cell Ranger ATAC uses the modified z-score calculated using the median and the scaled median absolute deviation from the median (MAD), instead of the mean and standard deviation.
+These z-scored values are visible when you load a dataset in Loupe and accompanies the differential analysis built into Loupe Browser.